Critical Illness Insurance

 8 Coverage is guaranteed provided (a) the employee is actively at work and (b) dependents are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.

 9 Children are covered to age 26.
-In some states, there are benefit reductions that begin at age 65.
+In some states, there may be benefit reductions that begin at age 65.

 10 Does not apply to heart attack and stroke.

 11 In most states there is a 30 day waiting period for the Health Screening Benefit.
 The Health Screening Benefit is not available in certain states.
 In some states, there is a separate mammogram benefit.
 Please review your Disclosure Statement or Outline of Coverage/Disclosure Document for specific state variations and exclusions around this benefit.

 METLIFE CRITICAL ILLNESS INSURANCE (CII) IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
 Like most group accident and health insurance policies, MetLife's CII policies contain certain exclusions, limitations and terms for keeping them in force.
 Product features and availability vary by state.
 There is a preexisting condition exclusion.
 There is a Benefit Suspension Period between Recurrences.
 MetLife offers CII on both an attained age and an issue age basis.
 MetLife's Issue Age CII product is guaranteed renewable, and may be subject to benefit reductions that begin at age 65.
 MetLife reserves the right to raise premium rates for Issue Age CII on a class-wide basis.
 A more detailed description of the benefits, limitations, and exclusions applicable to both Attained Age and Issue Age CII can be found in the applicable Disclosure Statement or Outline of Coverage/Disclosure Document available at time of enrollment.
 Please contact MetLife for more information.
 Benefits are underwritten by Metropolitan Life Insurance Company, New York, New York.
 In certain states, availability of MetLife's Issue Age CII product is pending regulatory approval.

 MetLife's Critical Illness Insurance is not intended to be a substitute for Medical Coverage providing benefits for medical treatment, including hospital, surgical and medical expenses.
 MetLife's Critical Illness Insurance does not provide reimbursement for such expenses.